Heargo/perseform/README.md

 Perseform is a tool to keep track of forms state and inputs dependencies.
 This is useful if you have an app with a lot of filters and you want to keep track of the state of each filter and the dependencies between them.

+Features :

+- Keep track of the state of each input
+- Allow to define dependencies between inputs

 ## Installation

 ```bash